Grantham Climate Art Prize

 Read our blog to see the mural bassed on Aaryan's Highly Commended design and a selection of the exhibition panels.

 Palette for the Planet: a greener, cleaner, cooler, future

-The 2023 art prize theme will be climate action to ensure a more sustainable future world.
-It will use the Institute’s Climate Action hub, including our popular 9 things you can do about climate change, as inspiration for positive actions we can all take to reduce our impact on the planet, including reducing energy use and bills, green travel, protecting nature and eating less meat and dairy.
-We will be inviting young people age 11 – 25 to interpret these themes and focus on at least one of them when depicting their visions of a greener, cleaner, cooler future world.
+The 2023 art prize theme was climate action to ensure a more sustainable future world.
+The Institute’s Action Hub, including our popular 9 things you can do about climate change, was a source of inspiration for positive actions we can all take to reduce our impact on the planet, including reducing energy use and bills, green travel, protecting nature and eating less meat and dairy.
+Young people age 11 – 25 were asked to interpret these themes and focus on at least one of them when depicting their visions of a greener, cleaner, cooler future world.

-All artforms are welcoming including painting, drawings, graphics, photomontage, collage, typography – except artwork generated by AI.
-Entries opened on 25 May through Octopus Energy’s website.
-The closing date is 15 September.
+All artforms were welcomed, including painting, drawings, graphics, photomontage, collage, typography – except artwork generated by AI.
+Entries opened on 25 May through Octopus Energy’s website and the closing date was 22 September.